ualibraries/Guide-on-the-Side/README.md

     ../lib/Cake/Console/cake Migrations.migration run all --plugin Tags

     ../lib/Cake/Console/cake Migrations.migration run all

+   Alternatively, there is an SQL schema available in app/Config/Migration/sql/install.sql.

 6. Change permissions of app/tmp to make it and all sub-folders writable by the web server.
 Example command (for Unix-like systems):